 The "View or save correlations and descriptive statistics for indicators" option allows you to view or save general descriptive statistics about the data.
-These include the following, which are shown at the bottom of the table that is displayed through this option: means, standard deviations, minimum and maximum values, medians, modes, skewness and excess kurtosis coefficients, results of unimodality and normality tests, and histograms.
+These include the following, which are shown at the bottom of the table that is displayed through this option: numbers of different values (a.k.a. "distinct observations"), the ratios between the numbers of different values and sample size, means, standard deviations, minimum and maximum values, medians, modes, skewness and excess kurtosis coefficients, results of unimodality and normality tests, and histograms.
 The unimodality tests for which results are provided are the Rohatgi- Székely test (Rohatgi & Székely, 1989) and the Klaassen-Mokveld-van Es test (Klaassen et al., 2000).
 The normality tests for which results are provided are the classic Jarque-Bera test (Jarque & Bera, 1980; Bera & Jarque, 1981) and Gel & Gastwirth's (2008) robust modification of this test.
 Since these tests are applied to individual indicators, they can be seen as "univariate" or "bivariate" unimodality and normality tests.